Lord William Bentinck was a man of peace, discipline and of the economy.

 During those days opium was produced in Central India and was sent to China from Karachi.
 Bentick changed the route of the trade from Karachi to Bombay which gave the company a share in the profits in the form of duties.

 Bentick also enhanced the income of the company by appointing Indians in administrative posts.
 The Indians were paid less salaries in comparison to their European Counterparts.

 On the recommendations Lord Macauley, the decision was taken that the amount which was kept for education should be spent on the education of the Indians and the education be imparted through English medium.

-The English language also became the official language and it helped the people of India for exchange of ideas.
+The English language also became the official language and it helped the people of India for the exchange of ideas.

 William Bentinck is famous for his social reforms in Indian.

 By the abolition of the systems of ‘Sati’ and the human sacrifice, he freed the society from two of the worst superstitions.

 Raja Rammohan Roy the great Indian reformer supported this pioneering Venture of Bentinck.

 Bentinck suppressed the system of Thugee.
 By the end of 1834 Thugee System was completely stopped.